-Kate is a stage & screen actress, musician, poet, and creator based in Los Angeles.
+Kate is a stage & screen actress, musician, writer, and creator based in Los Angeles.

-She recently shot the CBS pilot The Get, a 1-hour drama by Bridget Carpenter (Friday Night Lights, 11.22.63) with Amy Brenneman and Brad Garrett.
+She recently shot the CBS pilot The Get, a 1-hour drama by Bridget Carpenter (Friday Night Lights, 11.22.63) directed by James Strong, with Amy Brenneman and Brad Garrett.

 When Kate isn't onset or performing, she creates music videos and comedic sketches under the alias of weasleysweaters, her Harry Potter superfan alter-ego.
 Her videos, ranging from Harry Potter themed musical parodies to original songs, have been seen by millions.
 She has been featured in publications such as The Los Angeles Times, Entertainment Weekly, A.V.
-Club, Seventeen, Elle, HelloGiggles -- and internationally with Dolly Magazine, Cosmopolitan in Malaysia, and more.
+Club, Seventeen, Billboard, Elle, HelloGiggles -- and internationally with Dolly Magazine, Cosmopolitan in Malaysia, and more.
 Her Harry Potter parody to Pitch Perfect’s Cups/When I’m Gone led to her appearance in the official Pitch Perfect Cups music video with Anna Kendrick, directed by Jason Moore.

 Raised in Reston, Virginia among golden retrievers and guitars, Kate started acting in community theatre and training in classical piano at age the age of five.
 She hasn't stopped performing and creating since!

 After her music videos went viral, Kate began to realize the impact of media on young people and became inspired by the work of The Geena Davis Institute on Gender in Media.
 She was so excited to launch the Institute's Snapchat in 2016 so she could bring over her young followers to see what happens behind the scenes at empowering events, such as:

 The Global Symposium on Gender in Media held at Google Venice

 The Eagle Huntress screening hosted by Sony Pictures Classics